What Dr. Deming Said About Hospital CEOs and Transformation

 “What is the moral of all this?
 What have we learned?
 One answer: the Chief Executive Officer of the hospital needs to learn something about supervision.
 Only the CEO can make the changes in procedure and responsibility that are required.

 Talks between physicians and nurses, even with the Chief Nursing Officer, accomplish nothing.
 The same problems that I have noted will continue.
 A physician cannot change the system.
 A CNO cannot change the system.
 Meanwhile, who would know?
-To work harder will not solve the problem.
+Working harder will not solve the problem.
 The nurses couldn't work any harder.”

-As Darril Wilburn, formerly of Toyota says:
+As Darril Wilburn, formerly of Toyota, says:

 “Leaders are responsible for providing a system in which people can be successful.”